afontainec/chinchay-docs/docs/docs/overview.md

 *  Making a _good_ api
 *  Managing user access: who can access what

-It was then that I decided to build a tool that would allow me to tackle each of this issues.
-This tool include both a Command Line Interface as a packages and other tools to tackle each problem.
+It was then that I decided to build a package that would allow me to tackle each of these issues.
+This package includes both a Command Line Interface and many tools to solve each problem.

 Here goes how every problem was tackled: